dutchaug/beginners-workshop/lesson05/README.md

     }
 ```

 We are good if our fragment is instantiated and created by the Android system.
 But what about this `savedInstanceState` argument?
 Whenever this argument is not `null` you should know that your fragment is restored by the system and your are given a saved state bundle to re-initialize your fragment.
+You cannot rely on the `getArguments` method to return anything useful in this case!

 ```java
     @Override